ScilifelabDataCentre/dds_workshop/docs/suggested_workshop_outline.md

 - Currently CLI which communicates to API
 - Currently building GUI -- status of this at the end of the day

-# 10:00-10:45: Client installation
+# 10:00-10:45: Client installation and DDS instance setup

-- How do they install the CLI?
+- How to install the CLI?
     - Options: PyPI or executable
     - If PyPI: create a venv first
     - If executable: make actually executable
+- Possible pitfalls
+    - Python version (should be 3.8 or higher)
+    - Dependencies issues - **venv** as a solution
+- DDS instance
+    - What is it?
+    - How to know which one is currently used by the client?
-- How to log in
+    - How to "tell" the client which one to use?

 # 11:00-12:00: Getting started, Projects